-Although Elms College offers financial aid only once a student has been accepted, there's no such thing as applying to soon.
-If you want to know when to do what about your financial aid, just follow this useful timeline to tell you where you should be in the process.
+Although Elms College offers financial aid only once a student has been accepted, there's no such thing as applying too soon.
+Just follow this useful timeline to tell you where you should be in the process.

-If selected for a process called Verification, submit signed copies of tax returns and other documents as requested by the Student Financial Aid Services Office.
+If selected for a process called Verification, submit signed copies of tax returns and other documents as requested by the Financial Aid Office.

-Beginning in mid-March award letters are mailed to new students with a complete financial aid application.
-Returning students have until March 15 to file applications.
+Beginning in mid-March, award letters are mailed to new students with a complete financial aid application.

-In early July, begin research and application for alternative financing, if needed.
+In mid-July, begin research and application for alternative financing, if needed.

 Fall bills and all related documents are due August 1.
 Accounts not paid in full or cleared by financial aid or payment plan are subject to a late fee (1.5% per month).